Florida A&M University Receives $1.2M Endowment - NewsBreak

 Florida A&M University Receives $1.2M Endowment

-F lorida A&M University is furthering its efforts to make higher education equitable and accessible.
-Thanks to a generous gift, the HBCU will be able to have a wider impact.
+F lorida A&M University is furthering its efforts to make higher education equitable and accessible, and thanks to a generous gift the HBCU will be able to have a wider impact.
 The institution has received a $1.2 million endowment from philanthropists Frank and Laura Baker .

-The donation will go towards creating an initiative called the Frank and Laura Baker Graduation Fund.
-It’s designed to alleviate financial burdens for underserved scholars to attain their degrees within four years.
-Research conducted by the United Negro College Fund revealed that students who attend historically Black colleges and universities have higher levels of unmet financial needs and graduate with significantly higher debt than those who attend other schools.
+The donation will go towards the creation of an initiative called the Frank and Laura Baker Graduation Fund.
+It’s designed to alleviate financial burdens for underserved scholars so they can attain their degrees within four years.
+Research conducted by the United Negro College Fund revealed students who attend historically Black colleges and universities have higher levels of unmet financial needs and graduate with significantly higher amounts of debt than those who attend other schools.
 Many students have had to drop out of school due to issues concerning affordability.

 Aware of the disparities, the Bakers launched the fund to help cover outstanding account balances for students in need.
 Frank—who co-founded the private equity firm Siris—says financial burdens shouldn’t be a detriment to educational attainment.